The 29 Best Things to do in Toronto

 15) Spot Wildlife in the Gardens of Osgoode Hall

 Osgoode Hall Gardens is another little park, featuring two manicured lawns and cobblestone paths, which extend from the two entrances along Queen Street.
-You’ll often find black squirrels among the horse-chestnuts, lindens, honey locusts, and flowering crab-apples.
+You’ll often find black squirrels among the horse chestnuts, lindens, honey locusts, and flowering crab apples.
 And if you look up in the tree-tops you may even spot a hawk or two.

-16) See Osgoode Hall
+16. See Osgoode Hall

 Osgoode Hall was constructed from 1829 to 1832 to house the Law Society of Upper Canada.
-It is named after William Osgoode, first Chief Justice of Upper Canada, and features late Georgian Palladian and Neoclassical styles.
+It is named after William Osgoode, the first Chief Justice of Upper Canada, and features late Georgian Palladian and Neoclassical styles.

 17) Tour Toronto’s Statues and Sculptures